 TIP - To customize the stations available for stakeout, tap next to the Station field to view the Select station screen.
-Tap Edit to modify the station interval and the types of available stations.
-See Stations available for stakeout, page 35.
+See Stations available for stakeout, page 46.

 - 1. Tap the station on the string in the map, or in the stakeout form: - a.
 Select Station on string in the Stake field. - b.
-Tap hext to the String field to select the string from the list.
+Tap next to the String field to select the string from the list.
 The strings in the list are determined by the templates assigned at your current position relative to the road. - c.
-Tap 🕨 next to the Station field and select the station.
+Tap // next to the Station field and select the station.